 Subcontractors are companies that offer specialized goods and services to any prime contractors that are willing to pay.
 Many of the goods and services they offer can be used to answer sections of the RFP.
 These solutions tend to reduce the cost and time it takes to establish the settlement.
 As a result, students can spend more time coming up with innovative and creative solutions to some of the more challenging RFP points.
 Furthermore, it is also possible for prime contractors to subcontract one another.
 There are only so many things you can do effectively as a company and utilizing subcontractors effectively demonstrates a great amount of engineering maturity.
 All these factors enable your students to come up with a proposal that answers the RFP and is feasible in the eyes of the Foundation Society.

-The list of Subcontractors available to help with responding toSSDC RFPs from the Foundation Society changes for different scenarios.
+The list of Subcontractors available to help with responding toSSDC RFPs from the Foundation Society changes for different scenarios; a subcontractors list will be provided for each year’s qualifying scenario.
 This list provides examples of the commodities and services that can be acquired from Subcontractors.

 3D Logistics successfully 3D printed tools and components from a variety of feedstock materials, and now has a production facility at Alexandriat.
 The company developed a 3D printing system that is flown on spacecraft to enable using materials from failed parts as feedstock for replacement parts, eliminating most of the need for on-board logistics inventory.